Wildland-Urban Interface & Vegetation Management

 In 2017, Santa Rosa was significantly impacted by the Central LNU Complex incident which included the Tubbs Fire.
 The Tubbs Fire consumed 36,897 acres, destroyed 6,957 structures, damaged 486 and resulted in the tragic loss of life.
 The Santa Rosa Fire Department will continue to assist our residents with planning for, preparing for and helping to prevent wildfires.
 We will also remain involved in the recovery and redevelopment phase of neighborhoods and those that fall as within our Wildland Urban interface.

-The Wragg, Rocky, Jerusalem and now the Valley fire have significantly impacted our neighboring Counties.
-Prior to these Summer of 2015 fires, our Department successfully applied for and received a grant to develop and present information on what can be done to prepare your home from a wildfire.
+Prior to the devastating fires in Lake County in the Summer 2015 our Department successfully applied for and received a grant to develop and present information on what can be done to prepare your home from a wildfire.
 We delivered three presentations on how to plan for, prepare for, and prevent wildfires.
 If you missed these presentations, you can view the "What is Your Greatest Danger" Presentation (PDF).
 Following the Tubbs and other fires this October, 2017, will continue to evaluate our information as we move forward in the recovery.

 Wildland-Urban Interface Fire Area